mrundle/MapEditor/README.txt

      the X and Y coordinate (when prompted) of the tile that you want to fill the map.

-        -Reference to the tiling coordinate schema can be found in /tilets/tileSchema.png
+        -To view the tileset, see ./maps/grounds32.gif

+	-The X,Y schema starts with 0,0 in the top left

     -If you decide to load a map that you have saved, provide the relative path to that file